MartinSchlott/zex/src/tests/README.md

 ## Notes

-- Tests use a mock `isValidUri` function that always returns `true` and logs calls
 - All tests are designed to be independent and can run in any order
 - The test suite validates both functionality and API consistency
 - Error handling is tested where appropriate